-It is the responsibility of the school / to seek assurance from the 3rd party supplier / contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that as a school / academy you have the assurance you need).
-In addition to this, as a school / academy you should be ensuring that contractors / 3rd party suppliers receive your local safeguarding information (your school's / academy's safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
-The safeguarding information for contractors / 3rd party suppliers is also about them protecting themselves as much as it is about protecting the children and young people in your school.
+It is the responsibility of the School to seek assurance from the 3rd party supplier/contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that the School has the assurance needed).
+In addition to this, the School will ensure that contractors/3rd party suppliers receive local safeguarding information (the School safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
+The safeguarding information for contractors/3rd party suppliers is also about them protecting themselves as much as it is about protecting the children and young people in school.

-We'd advise that for audit purposes and your own assurance that you keep a record of responses from contractors / 3rd party suppliers.
+For audit purposes and our own assurance the School will keep a record of responses from contractors/ 3^{rd} party suppliers.

-If you have concerns as to the level of training provided, especially in the case of small independent businesses who may not have access to training, you may wish to consider including or inviting them to attend any training you provide your staff.
+If there are concerns as to the level of training provided, especially in the case of small independent businesses who may not have access to training, we may consider including or inviting them to attend staff training.